bongodev/git-and-github/README.md

 Hey This is Dipak Roy.
 I am From Dhaka Bangladesh

-This is Roudro Saha from Tangail
+This is Roudro Saha from Tangail.